Choose what is best for your business

-Dealing with all the logistics involved in shipping merchandise overseas requires strategic planning, specialized knowledge, and lots of experience handling all kinds of problems that sometimes may arise during the shipping journey.
+Dealing with all the logistics involved in shipping merchandise overseas requires strategic planning, specialized knowledge, and lots of experience.
+How would you properly handle the problems that sometimes may arise during the shipping journey without a freight forwarder?
 What takes an expert freight forwarder a quick phone call to resolve would take most people a significant amount of time.

 Every time your cargo gets stuck somewhere because someone does not know what to do, you can incur additional charges such as storage or equipment detention.
 If this happens, you will have to pay thousands of dollars simply because you chose not to use a freight forwarder.
 Ouch!

 Furthermore, a good freight forwarder knows the regulations and the requirements, at origin and destination avoiding any possible fine or cargo seizure.